NewsLocal NewsYour Voice

 possible cover photo with flag.png

-Several entities were represented and also rallied for fair wages and paid sick days, including Stand Up KC, Missouri Workers Center, SEIU Local 1, SEIU Healthcare, and other unions, Missouri Jobs with Justice Voter Action, Missouri Voter Protection Coalition, Indivisible KC, and 50501 KC.
+Several entities were represented, rallying for fair wages and paid sick days, among other items.
+Attendees included Stand Up KC, Missouri Workers Center, SEIU Local 1, SEIU Healthcare, Missouri Jobs with Justice Voter Action, Missouri Voter Protection Coalition, Indivisible KC, 50501 KC and more.

 Labor Day rally against redistricting draws large crowd days before special session